jamierpond/primer_drafts/drafts/technical_inflation.md

 1. People that are familiar enough with why the code was written a certain way and how to materially improve its design tend to leave organizations over time.
 2. Individuals tend to focus on things that get them promoted or rewarded within an organization: they take actions that the incentive structure of the organization rewards.
 Most organizations usually incentivize growth[^3] over efficiency in most cases.

-  Avoiding the 'special cost' isn't hopeless though: we can improve the models we use for future costs and perform better cost-benefit analysis before we do our work.
+  Avoiding the 'special cost' isn't hopeless though: we can improve the models we use for future cost-benefit analyses before we do our work.
 Thinking of this as inflation (something unavoidable that we need to minimize) instead of debt (something that gives us access to future capital with minimal, computable and bounded cost) results in us doing better at this estimation.
 We can see that the 'special cost' reduces future effectiveness in an exponential fashion.
 We can also avoid the pitfall where we reason, "We deliver software faster!
 Therefore we actively want to take on technical debt to go faster in most situations, as technical debt is a net benfit!"

   We do not have a good solution to preventing the 'special cost' of creating software, but using inflation instead of debt is a much more accurate metaphor.
 Please use 'technical inflation' as the term of art when talking about this, so as to provide a more accurate vision to all our colleagues of the costs and benefits of choosing to incur more technical inflation.

 [^1]: Above a certain size everything becomes a complex system, but some are more brittle than others.
 [^2]: Even though software engineering work is not fungible,this universal weakening of effort affects all software engineering work.
 The worsening is fungible?
 [^3]: As an example, it is a risky action that requires a higher expected benefit to stop all new feature work on some system to improve some painful aspect of the system as it is.
 S othat action is rarely taken.